Student Eligibility to Apply for Off-Campus Programs

 The Application Process

-The application for an Earlham-approved Program is a combined package: the Program specific application and an Earlham application.
-Both applications are available in the International Programs Office.
-All application materials should be submitted to the International Programs Office.
+The application for an Earlham-approved program is a combined package: the program-specific application and an Earlham application.
+Both applications are available in the Center for Global Education.
+All application materials should be submitted to the Center for Global Education.
+Students may only apply for one Earlham-approved program at a time.

-Applications are due in the International Programs Office by 5:00 on the application deadline.
-Deadlines are posted in IPO, in Around the Heart, and on the IPO website.
+Applications are due in the Center for Global Education by 5:00 on the application deadline.
+Deadlines are posted in the CGE, in Around the Heart, and on the CGE website.

 Selection Criteria for Earlham Semester Programs